THE MUDDLE FAMILIES

 Alfred and Eliza’s daughters Fanny and Emily emigrated from England to Western Australia in 1912 and then their son James went in 1913.
 In 1914 Alfred and Emily with the remaining nine of their children emigrated from England to Western Australia.
 They sailed 3rd class on the Essex of the Federal & Shire Line from Liverpool on 18 September 1914 bound for Albany in Western Australia.
 The passenger list described Alfred’s occupation as being agricultural.[3]
 Alfred died on 23 February 1934, at the age of 68, and two years later Eliza died on 6 February 1936, at the age of 65.

 Alfred and Eliza’s sixth child was Walter Todman who was born at Horley in Surrey, and whose birth was registered during the 1st quarter of 1899.
-In the census of 31 March 1901 Walter, at the age of 2, was living with his parents at Petridge Wood, Horley, Surrey.
+In the census of 31 March 1901 Walter, at the age of 2, was living with his parents at Petridge Wood in Horley.
+Then in the census of 2 April 1911 James, now aged 12, was living with his parents at Kinnersley Cottage in Horley.
 When he was 15 years old Walter emigrated with his parents from England to Australia.
 They sailed 3rd class on the Essex of the Federal & Shire Line from Liverpool on 18 September 1914 bound for Albany in Western Australia.

 Alfred and Eliza’s seventh child was Edith Todman who was born at Horley in Surrey, and whose birth was registered during the 1st quarter of 1901.
-In the census of 31 March 1901 Edith, at the age of 3 months, was living with her parents at Petridge Wood, Horley, Surrey.
+In the census of 31 March 1901 Edith, at the age of 3 months, was living with her parents at Petridge Wood in Horley.
+Then in the census of 2 April 1911 Edith, now aged 10, was living with her parents at Kinnersley Cottage in Horley.
 When she was 13 years old Edith emigrated with her parents from England to Australia.
 They sailed 3rd class on the Essex of the Federal & Shire Line from Liverpool on 18 September 1914 bound for Albany in Western Australia.

 Alfred and Eliza’s twelfth child was Ivy E Todman who was born at Horley in Surrey, and whose birth was registered during the 3rd quarter of 1911.
 When she was 3 years old Ivy emigrated with her parents from England to Australia.
 They sailed 3rd class on the Essex of the Federal & Shire Line from Liverpool on 18 September 1914 bound for Albany in Western Australia.

-Walter and Eliza’s fourth child was Thomas Muddle who was born at Maresfield in Sussex, and baptised at St Bartholomew’s Church in Maresfield on 7 June 1874.
+Walter and Eliza’s fourth child was Thomas Muddle who was born at Maresfield in Sussex, and baptised at the Parish Church of St Bartholomew in Maresfield on 7 June 1874.
 In the census of 3 April 1881 Thomas, at the age of 7, was living with his parents at Little Dunks Farm in Brenchley, Kent, and he was going to school.
-Then in the census of 5 April 1891 Thomas, now aged 17, was working as a butcher’s assistant and living with his parents in a cottage at Chelwood Gate in Danehill Parish, Sussex.
+Then in the census of 5 April 1891 Thomas, now aged 17, was working as a butcher's assistant and living with his parents in a cottage at Chelwood Gate in Danehill Parish, Sussex.

 Four months after Harriet’s death Thomas sailed 2nd class on the Hirano Maru of the Nippon Yusen Kaisha Line from Birkenhead, Liverpool on 6 March 1918 bound for Singapore.
 On the passenger list Thomas was described as a 44-year-old pile driver who had been residing in England and whose intended future permanent residence was to be the Straits Settlements.[7]
 Thomas was lucky that he was not on the next sailing of the Hirano Maru from Liverpool because this was sunk by a German torpedo off southern Ireland on 4 October 1918 with the loss of most of those onboard.
 Thomas was in the Federated Malay State for nearly two years before sailing 1st class on the Tydeus of the Ocean Steamship Company from Penang and arriving at Liverpool on 21 February 1920.
 On the passenger list Thomas gave his occupation as engineer and his intended address in England as 17 Princess Street in Southwark.[8]

-Five years after his return to England Thomas was a 50-year-old widower when he married 35-year-old widow Alice Mary Isaacs, whose maiden name was Whitlock, at St Margaret’s Church in Barking, Essex on 24 January 1925.
-They were both then living at 48 St John’s Road in Barking and Thomas was working as a labourer.
-The marriage record incorrectly gives Thomas’ father as Thomas Muddle deceased.
+Five years after his return to England Thomas was a 50-year-old widower when he married 35-year-old widow Alice Mary Isaacs, whose maiden name was Whitlock, at the Parish Church of St Margaret in Barking, Essex on 24 January 1925.
+They were both then living at 48 St John's Road in Barking and Thomas was working as a labourer.
+The marriage record incorrectly gives Thomas' father as Thomas Muddle deceased.
 Alice was the daughter of Henry George and Alice Whitlock, and her birth had been registered in Cardiff registration district in Wales during the 2nd quarter of 1889.
+She had married Arthur John Isaacs in Southampton registration district in Hampshire during the 3rd quarter of 1908.
+They had four children, Arthur W, Doris M, Grace E and Arthur H, born at Southampton in 1910, 1913, 1914 and 1915, the first of whom died when only a year old.
+Arthur John Isaacs died at the age of 33 and his death was registered in Romford registration district in Essex during the 2nd quarter of 1920.

 Thomas and Alice had four children, all born in Romford registration district in Essex.
 The first three were triplets, who were born soon after their marriage, and who all died as babies; the fourth, a daughter, was born the following year.